m4rcel-lol/custom-discord-ai-chatbot-site/README.md

   <br />
   <br />

-  # 🤖 Discord-Style AI Chat
+  # 🤖 Discord-Style Gemini AI Chatbot Page

   **A pixel-perfect recreation of the modern Discord UI, powered by Google's Gemini AI.**